kiran03-jagadeesh/LU-Decomposition/README.md

 # LU Decomposition without zero on the diagonal

 ## AIM:
-To write a program to find the LU Decomposition of a matrix.
+To write a program to use LU Decomposition to find L and U matrix.
 ## Equipments Required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner